-Read the Kramer Levin Naftalis & Frankel firm profile.
+Read the Kramer Levin Naftalis & Frankel LLP firm profile.

 New York-based Patterson Belknap Webb & Tyler is seeking to remove a trade secrets case filed against it from state court in Pittsburgh to federal court in the Western District of Pennsylvania

 ...34;breathtaking" $3.1 million fee request submitted by Kramer Levin Naftalis & Frankel, awarding the firm only a fraction of the money it...

 In a case with intrigue stretching back to the first year of Franklin D. Roosevelt's administration, a federal judge ruled that it is the government's right to seize 10 exceedingly rare and likely il